 As an example, the general dentistry refset, released in 2017, contained just 226 terms.
-In a test to correlate this set of findings and disorders to actual treatment run against data from an organization in the USA called the National Association of Dental Plans, it appears that these 226 concepts can accurately map to and account for between 98 and 99% of all treatments provided.
+In past testing to correlate this set of findings and disorders to actual treatment this set was run against data from an organization in the USA called the National Association of Dental Plans; it appeared that the 226 concepts could accurately map to and account for the majority of all treatments provided.
 The point is that, while the odontogram refset might not represent every possible condition, this set likely accounts for the overwhelming amount of information about the oral environment that a dental clinician would regularly use.

-2.1 Scope
+2.1.
+Scope